kevinbeirne1/CS50W-Projects/README.md

 Project is culmination of course and requires all skills developed in previous projects.
 In addition the following were utilised during the completion of the project
 - Outside-In Test Driven Development design principles, including
-  - Functional Tests & Unit Tests using Django StaticLiveServerTestCase/Testcase
+  - Functional Tests & Unit Tests using Django StaticLiveServerTestCase TestCase
   - factory_boy for populating test database
   - JS Testing with QUnit
 - Django Class-Based-Views